steno-aarhus/sdcar/hiring/dif-project/data-manager.md

-collaboration with the [Steno Diabetes Center Aarhus](https://www.stenoaarhus.dk/) (SDCA), invites applications for a position as a data manager to work with a team on a recently funded software and data infrastructure project, starting
-`r details$start_date` or as soon as possible thereafter.
+collaboration with the [Steno Diabetes Center Aarhus](https://www.stenoaarhus.dk/) (SDCA), invites applications for a position as a data manager to work with a team on a recently funded software and data infrastructure project, starting TBD or as soon as possible thereafter.
 The position is a fixed-term full-time position for 3 years?.

 At the Department of Clinical Medicine, you will be part of what is probably the largest health science research department in Denmark.
 Our